gurditsingh/hydeout/_posts/test.md

 	 - sensor device maybe using a different time zone and not mentioned in the payload.

 **Late Events:**

-Suppose sensor generates and event at 2 a.m.
-So that's the even time.
-Then, after a second off travel, it generates another event.
-Be with one second past one as there even time.
-Since the app is multi threaded, multiple threads are delivering the events to streaming source.
+ - Suppose sensor generates and event at 2 a.m.
+So that's the event time.
+Then, after a second, it generates another event 02:00:01 that means one second past two as there event time.

+AssSince the app is multi threaded, multiple threads are delivering the events to streaming source.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNjgwOTczOSwtMjM0Mzg5NDAsLTIwOD
+eyJoaXN0b3J5IjpbMTA5NDExNzU0NywtMjM0Mzg5NDAsLTIwOD
 I5NTMyNDAsODkzMTkwODI5LC0xOTY0MjU3NTE5LC0xNzIwMzM0
 OTU5LC0xMDU2NjcyMTkyLDE0MjA3OTg1NjEsODU3MzQ1MzQyLD
 M5OTM4NDM2LDE5NjY0MDI3NzYsMTg2Mzg4ODk5Nyw3NTIyMTAz